 densely populated towns around Vesuvius would be

 stations along 138 Km (86 miles) of tracks.

-extended towards Sarno, and a new stretch started to
+century, service was extended towards Sarno, and a new

-At that stage, there were 64 km (40 miles) of track
+that stage, there were 64 km (40 miles) of track serving

-(excluding the population of Naples, proper).
-The line
+the population of Naples, proper).
+The line carried

 Main station in Naples

 first electrified stretch was in 1905 from Naples to